The 22 Best Museums and Galleries in New York City: 2024 list

 People from all over the world flock to New York to visit the iconic Metropolitan Museum of Art, often just called the “Met."
 Boasting a collection of over 2 million works, the museum covers a vast range of art and artifacts from across human history and culture.

 From old Egyptian artefacts to newer works, the Met has it all.
-In addition to its major collection, this museum has many temporary shows and events going on all the time, making every visit fun and unique.
+In addition to its major collection, the Met has many temporary shows and events going on all the time, making every visit fun and unique.

 Opening Hours: Sunday–Tuesday and Thursday: 10 am–5 pm, Friday and Saturday: 10 am–9 pm